ArnabKumarRoy02/Phishing-attack-detection/README.md

     - Naive Bayes
     - Decision Tree
     - Random Forest
-    - Gradient Boosting
+    - **Gradient Boosting**
     - Catboost
-    - **Xgboost**
     - Multilayer Perceptrons<br /><br />
-   Based on the latency of the model response as well as accuracy XGBoost demonstrated to strike the best balance.
+   Based on the latency of the model response as well as accuracy Gradient Boosting demonstrated to strike the best balance.
 Thus, being the model of our choice.

 ### 2. Building the extension
 ### 3. Integrating the model with the extension